Prey (2022 film): Streaming

 Prey premiered at San Diego Comic-Con on July 21, 2022, during an exclusive screening hosted by Collider, and was released by 20th Century Studios as a Hulu original film on August 5.
 It was also released on Disney+ Hotstar in Southeast Asian territories, on Star+ in Latin America and on Disney+ as part of the Star content hub in other international territories.

+Home media

 The film was released on DVD, Blu-ray, and Ultra HD Blu-ray on October 3, 2023.

 Reception

 Audience viewership

 According to 20th Century Studios, Prey was the most-watched premiere across all films and television series on Hulu in the United States, as well as the most-watched film premiere on Star in international markets, and on Star+ in Latin America.
 According to streaming aggregator Reelgood, Prey was the most watched program across all platforms during the week of August 12, 2022.
 According to Whip Media, Prey was the most watched movie in the United States from August 5 to August 7, 2022.